p4rkerw/Muto_Wilson_NComm_2020/README.md

 18. Correlate cicero gene activity in the snATAC dataset with gene expression in the snRNA dataset (analysis)
 corr_cicero_gene_exp.R

+19. Perform pseudotemporal ordering of the distal nephron with Monocle (analysis)
+pseudotime_distal_nephron.R

 **Deconvolution:**
 Each dataset is first prepared as an ExpressionSet and then deconvolved with Bisque using the snRNA library.
 When necessary, transcript counts are prepared with Salmon and GRCh38.
 1. Fan et al Human Diabetic Nephropathy (PMID:31578193, GSE142025)